 Spaghetti is one dish that my husband loves, and I routinely make it for him, having pasta night about once a week or so.
 I’ve gotten my regular spaghetti sauce recipe down to a science, but sometimes I crave something a bit different.

 And this BLT spaghetti hits the spot!

 For awhile we went completely grain-free (primal/paleo-ish) and definitely missed eating homemade spaghetti.
 But when even gluten-free noodles are out of the question, it gets pretty hard to make.
 Until I found spaghetti squash!
 It takes just a bit more time to make, simply because the squash takes longer to cook than a box of pasta, but you can easily pop it in the oven or a pot of water and walk away for a while.

 The sauce is easy to make using fresh ingredients and the bacon gives it wonderful flavor.
-I actually prefer the flavor of the spaghetti squash with this sauce, and as an added benefit, I get some extra nutrition into my family.
+I actually prefer the flavor of the spaghetti squash with this sauce (instead of regular pasta), and as an added benefit, I get some varied nutrition into my family.

 - 1 whole spaghetti squash

 - 1 lb Nitrate free bacon